 Meg: Are there other initiatives that you feel are particularly noteworthy?

-Ing-Marie: In 2006, some female CHwB colleagues realized that women in the Balkan museums, even those in leadership positions, had worse conditions than men.
+Ing-Marie: In 2006, some female CHwB colleagues realized that women in the Balkan museums, even those in leadership positions during the Balkan Wars, had worse conditions than men.
 They often experienced discrimination in different ways, concerning salaries, career planning and as people.
 We decided to start a female group for discussion and leadership support.
 Thanks to our project coordinator Diana Walters, the female network in 2012 grew into the WILD – Women´s International Leadership Development, which supports women in the cultural sector of the Balkans to come together and strengthen their voices.

 Another important branch of CHwB has been a partnership with Stavros Niarchos Foundation since 2007 to help museums to have greater understanding of the needs of disabled visitors to ensure access in all museum activities.
 Diana Walters introduced the “social model approach,” meaning that it is the community itself which disables people, raising obstacles which could easily be solved.
 Which has been very successful.